-The school has an automated external defibrillator (AED).

-The AED is stored in the main office and is accessible at all times.
+The school has an automated external defibrillator (AED) which is stored in the Main office and PE Department and is accessible at all times.

 All staff members are aware of the AED's location and what to do in an emergency.